Client Application One using ASP.NET Core MVC

 Creating Models and View Models

 Next, we need to create the models and view models.
-These classes define the data structures the application uses both for capturing user input in forms and sending data to the authentication/resource servers.
+These are the classes that define the data structures used by the application for capturing user input in forms and receiving responses from authentication and resource servers.

 RegisterViewModel